ghalibashraf/node-express-hello-devfile-no-dockerfile/readme.md

 - **Permission denied on Docker socket**: switched to DIND approach to isolate and avoided host socket binds.
 - **Orphaned test containers**: added `post { always { rm -f ci-test } }` to clean up reliably.
 - **Version tagging**: moved from `:latest` to `${BUILD_NUMBER}` for unique, immutable tags.
+- **Port environment variable was not defined in Dockerfile**: This meant that any port exposed (other than 8080) in the Dockerfile did not work.
+Added the Port as an environment variable and exposed the port variable.
+Now the port can be set to other port numbers.